Do you know how valuable it is to guest blog? Here’s why you should guest blog:

 After We Accept You

 If accepted, you’ll email us your draft.
-Please share as a Google doc or Word doc (the first is preferred).
+Please share as a Google doc or Word doc (the latter is preferred).

-Include a short 2-3 sentence bio with 2 text links to your homepage or book.
+Include a short 2-3 sentence bio with 2 text links to your homepage or book/s.

 If we need to do any editing prior to publication, we will notify you.